RecA: Clinical significance

 RecA has been proposed as a potential drug target for bacterial infections.
 Small molecules that interfere with RecA function have been identified.
 Since many antibiotics lead to DNA damage, and all bacteria rely on RecA to fix this damage, inhibitors of RecA could be used to enhance the toxicity of antibiotics.
 Inhibitors of RecA may also delay or prevent the appearance of bacterial drug resistance.

+History

+RecA was discovered in 1965 by Alvin J. Clark and Ann Dee Margulies in genetic screens for recombination deficient strains of E. coli.
+The gene name "rec", first published in 1969, was chosen to indicate its involvement in recombination.
+In 1976, the recA gene was cloned for the first time by Kevin McEntee.
+Shortly after, the protein was purified for the first time by several groups.
+Purification of the protein led to a number of breakthroughs on the biochemical properties of RecA.
+The first crystal structure of RecA was published in 1992, nearly 30 years after the protein was discovered.

+Later research identified related proteins, including RecBCD and RecF.